Working with Vintage Patterns

 Ever since I was a preteen, I’ve been captivated by vintage style.
 Back then, I fantasized about being a woman from the ’30s wearing all of the fabulous clothing that my favorite old Hollywood actresses wore.
 Inspired by my grandmother’s dropped-waist dresses from the early ’20s, I soon started making my own dress patterns from paper bags.
 As an adult, I finally discovered some real vintage patterns at a garage sale, and I’ve been hooked ever since.

-Today, with the help of the Internet and the popularity of all things vintage, it’s easier than ever to acquire vintage patterns.
-There are tons of Web sites devoted entirely to the buying and selling of original and reproduction vintage patterns (replicas of vintage patterns, some of which offer clarified instructions or patterns graded into multiple sizes).
+Today, with the help of online search engines and the popularity of all things vintage, it’s easier than ever to acquire vintage patterns.
+There are tons of Websites devoted entirely to the buying and selling of original and reproduction vintage patterns (replicas of vintage patterns, some of which offer clarified instructions or patterns graded into multiple sizes).

 Sewing with the real-deal pattern in its original form is a wonderful experience and a fun way to re-create the innovative details and flattering designs of the past.
 However, vintage patterns can be intimidating.
 Aside from their fragile envelopes and delicate pattern tissue, they look and read much differently from the commercial patterns we’re used to today.